sebwyn/sculptor/notes.md

  - [Iolite](https://iolite-engine.com)
  - [Unreal does voxels](https://voxelplugin.com)

+ - Teardown approach:
+    - Render a g-buffer (depth and color) by raycasting into all visible objects, each object is a 3d texture rays are first cast from the camera to where the object is positioned in space, and then AABB ray casting is used within the object
+    - For lighting all the objects are splatted into an axis aligned voxel octree where all ambient occlusion, lighting, and spectral occlusion rays can be cast, this is described as an octree but in reality is just mip levels, the difference is there may be a way to be more efficient then teardown with this datastructure
+    - Teardown is also a really interesting source for how physics can be implemented

 ## Youtube channels with voxel engines

  - [Xima](https://www.youtube.com/@xima1): Minecraft clone, but with raytraced looking graphics